3.8 Special Circumstances and Reasonable Adjustments

 1. The University aims to assess all its students rigorously but fairly according to its regulations and approved procedures.
 It does however rely on students to notify it of special circumstances which may affect their performance so that it can treat all students equally and equitably.
 Examples of Special Circumstances include, but are not limited to: short or long-term illness, severe financial problems, major accommodation problems, bereavement or other compassionate grounds.
 If students do wish to let the University know of special circumstances, they must complete a special circumstances form fully and forward it to the designated people in all relevant departments together with original copies of the supporting evidence.
 Evidence not provided in either English or Welsh must be translated and/or independently verified at the student’s own expense.
 If students need to retain the original evidence, departments will arrange to copy and verify the evidence before returning the originals.
 If students have to submit evidence to several departments, the original evidence only needs to be submitted to the Home Department, with a photocopy being submitted to other relevant departments.
 It is important that students clearly identify the impact that the special circumstances have had on their performance on the assessments listed on the Special Circumstances Form.
 For example, ‘I could not complete the listed assessments since I was in hospital between 1 and 4 November 2018’, or ‘I was not able to complete the examination to my usual standard since I was taken ill during the examination sat on 15 January 2019’.
 Students must submit independent evidence to corroborate the impact that is detailed on the form.

 2. Students may submit the evidence in a sealed envelope, marked ‘confidential’ but their Full Name and Student ID number must also appear on the envelope.
-Evidence will be treated in accordance with the University's Statement on Confidentiality and will be used by Examination Boards to assess its impact on performance on the relevant assessments.
+Evidence will be treated in accordance with General Data Protection Regulation (GDPR), the Data Protection Act, other related legislation and best practice and will be used by Examination Boards to assess its impact on performance on the relevant assessments.
 It will not be used for any other purposes.
 Students will under no circumstances be disadvantaged by submitting this information.

 3. Acceptable documentary evidence includes, but is not limited to: